-Under the same conditions, one interinstitutional course per summer may be taken at a neighboring institution participating in the agreement provided that the student is concurrently enrolled at Duke for one full course credit.
+Summer Terms: Under the same conditions as above, one course per summer may be taken at a neighboring institution participating in the agreement provided that the student is concurrently enrolled at Duke for one full course credit.

-ONLINE FORM: Interinstitutional Course: Request for Area of Knowledge Coding
+- complete the Interinstitutional Course: Request for Modes of Inquiry Coding (below).

 - Attach appropriate documentation to support your request and submit the form to the Transfer Course Coding Committee in 011 Allen Building by the deadline noted on the form.